SorrentinoPro/WSL2_PLUS/README.md

-# WSL_PLUS:
+# WSL2_PLUS:
 ### A Comprehensive Windows Subsystem for Linux Management Tool

-WSL_PLUS is a PowerShell-based tool designed to simplify the management of Windows Subsystem for Linux (WSL) distributions.
+WSL2_PLUS is a PowerShell-based tool designed to simplify the management of Windows Subsystem for Linux (WSL) distributions.
 This project aims to provide a user-friendly interface for installing, managing, and customizing WSL distributions, making it easier for users to take full advantage of the WSL ecosystem.

 ## Key Features